 A fresh squeeze of lemon perks anything up.
 I learned this tip at a cooking demonstration from Sara Moulton many years ago and it has never failed me.

-Turns out zucchini noodles sauteed in olive oil and garlic (and butter if you are so inclined) are fantastic with a splash of lemon juice.
+Turns out zucchini noodles sauteed in olive oil and garlic (and butter if you are so inclined) are fantastic with a splash of lemon juice too.

-Spiralize several pounds of zucchini as part of a weekly meal prep routine so you can make Lemon Garlic Zucchini Noodles, Zucchini Noodle Alfredo, Garlic Parmesan Zucchini Noodles or any other spiralized zucchini recipe at a moment’s notice.
+Spiralize several pounds of zucchini as part of a weekly meal prep routine so you can make any spiralized zucchini recipe at a moment's notice.